barracuda1994/Intro2MachineLearning/README.md

 # Intro2MachineLearning
-Notes and exercises' code for the course In introduction to Machine Learning
+Notes and exercise code for the course In introduction to Machine Learning